 - The Mister and I are college sweethearts.
 We started dating in October 1980 and had a Christmas wedding in 1986.

 - Unfortunately, we were unable to have children.

 - I think both of my grandmothers epitomize a forgotten group of mid-century homemakers–women who had careers outside of the home but always considered homemaking their priority.

-- My outside the home job is as a university administrator at a medium-sized public university helping professors achieve their teaching goals.
+- My outside the home job is as a university administrator at a medium-sized public university helping graduate students learn how to be college professors.